How AC, Single-Phase and Three-Phase Electricity Work

 Frequency

 Frequency is the number of cycles completed in one second.
-Frequence is measured in hertz (Hz).
+Frequency is measured in hertz (Hz).
 Most generators are 50 or 60Hz, meaning that the magnetic field completes 50 or 60 cycles in one second respectively.

-Peak value
+Peak Value

 On the AC sine wave, the largest value reached by voltage or current in every half cycle is called the peak value.